 You might be interested in: The Difference between OKRs vs KPIs

 “Can you share your past experiences and your career plans?”

 To be honest, I had no idea or intended to become a product manager.
-I studied manufacturing and design engineering, and human-centred design.
-Though I didn’t quite know exactly what I wanted to do, one thing was for sure: I wanted to understand and solve for user needs.
+I studied manufacturing and design engineering, and human-centered design.
+Though I didn’t quite know exactly what I wanted to do, one thing was for sure: I wanted to understand and solve user needs.
 I spent the first few years of my career in user research/UX.
 I soon realized that I wanted to not only understand and uncover user needs but make impactful decisions as to how to go about solving them, what makes sense from a strategic point of view.
-I landed my first PM role at a sports technology company, and I really think I was able to land this first PM role because I was able to share my passion for user needs and user-centred design.
+I landed my first PM role at a sports technology company, and I really think I was able to land this first PM role because I was able to share my passion for user needs and user-centered design.